innopolis-devops/labs/README.md

 - You can bring any packages into shell from `nixpkgs`, e.g. `nix shell nixpkgs#poetry`

-- It's possible to specify build a buildscript for `dream2nix`'s package like this
+- It's possible to specify a `build` script for `dream2nix`'s package like this

 ```nix
 dream2nix.lib.makeFlakeOutputs {